This archive, based at George Washington University, has a library and archive of declassified U.S. documents.

 This project at Yale Law School contains a wide variety of document collections.
 This Cold War collection offers users groups of official US government documents through the 1960s.
-Also, check out the Cold War Diplomacy - Defense Treaties of the U.S., 1941-1954.

 This website, maintained by the Wilson Center, contains a wealth of resources, especially primary resources, from political leaders throughout the Cold War era.
 The most useful tools to researchers will probably be the Entire Document Collection and the Resources section, which has links to further reading.